 The results here suggest that, all else being equal, we should be better powered (or at least similarly powered) to detect interactions, relative to similarly-sized main effects.
 The fact that interactions have a fairly poor track-record suggests that something else is going on.

 In doing these simulations I realized that I didn’t have a good sense of the correspondence between an interaction effect size and the actual shape of the data.
 In part 2 I discuss how the interaction effect size in a regression connects to the simple-slopes of your data.
 In part 3 I build on this intuition, restating prior commentaries, but in regression terms, that interactions need large sample sizes because we’re interested in small effects.
+In part 4 I then go on to discuss what covariates are needed when conducting an interaction analysis.

 p.s.
 This post is of course not comprehensive, and ignores other factors that impact power, perhaps most prominently the issue of measurement reliability.